gooddata/gooddata-python-sdk/gooddata-sdk/docs/hugo/docs/content/en/docs/data/data-source/list_data_sources.md

 {{% parameters-block title="Returns"%}}

 {{% parameter p_type="List[CatalogDataSource]" %}}
-List of all Data Sources in the whole organization.
+List of all data sources in the whole organization.
 {{% /parameter %}}

 {{% /parameters-block %}}